I Want To...

 Secondary applications must be received by November 1 in order for your application to be sent to our committee for review.
 Letters uploaded after the deadline will not be reviewed.
 Please note that if you indicate that you are retaking the MCAT, your application is not considered complete until after we have received the new MCAT score.

-- Applications are evaluated from mid-August through the end of February
+- Applications are evaluated from mid-August through February

-- Interviews are conducted from mid-September through mid-March
+- Interviews are conducted from mid-September through late February

 - Offers of admissions are extended from mid-December through mid-April

-We interview applicants for admission on Thursdays and Fridays from mid-September to mid-March each year.
+We interview applicants for admission on Thursdays and Fridays from late August to mid-March each year.
 If invited for an interview, you will receive an email notification directly from The Office of Admissions.